-Before a new student may begin attending classes, certified copies of his birth certificate, social security card, immunization records, and a completed Health Form must be filed with the office.
+Before a new student may begin attending classes, certified copies of his birth certificate, immunization records, and a completed Health Form must be filed with the office.

 Continued enrollment in Highlander Academy is contingent upon successful academic performance, good behavior, satisfaction of all fees, such as tuition and other applicable fees, and completion of the Enrollment Contract.